 While Axthelm was waxing poetic, pithy New York Post columnist Larry Merchant (now better known as HBO’s sharp-tongued boxing analyst) clicked off his words in Broadway staccato:

 “Secretariat,” said Merchant, “is the kind of Big Horse that makes grown men weep, even when they are flint-hearted bettors, even when he goes off at 1-10.
 He is the apparently unflawed hunk of beauty and beast they search for doggedly in the racing charts every day, and never seemed to find.
 His supporters rhapsodize over him as though he is a four-legged Nureyev, extolling virtues of his musculature, his grace, his urine specimens.”
 If he were to lose the Belmont, Merchant warned, “the country may turn sullen and mutinous.”

 The media explosion over Secretariat set an interesting benchmark in the coverage of horse racing.
 While the sport has never since enjoyed quite the fervor and anticipation in the press as it enjoyed in Secretariat’s run up to the 1973 Triple Crown, the nation’s media DID learn in that year how to turn out The Big Story about a horse racing hero.
-We’ve seen that in the spring of 2003, as the New York-bred gelding Funny Cide made a run for glory in the Triple Crown.
+We’ve seen that in several springs of the new millennium, most recently with the modestly bred colt California Chrome as he makes a run for glory in the Triple Crown.

-In no way whatsoever were the stories of Secretariat and Funny Cide alike.
-They were horses from opposite sides of the railroad track.
+In no way whatsoever are the stories of Secretariat and California Chrome alike.
+They are horses from opposite sides of the railroad track.
 But if one was Equine Royalty, and the other is Equine Everyman, that’s just part of the story that makes headlines.